Home

 A whopper of a line forms so get in it as early as possible.
 The wait is long because each family gets a private visit with the princesses though, so once you're in at least you get their undivided attention.

-A tipster named "Y" tells me that it's about a 30-40 minute wait from the end of the first roped off line.
-So one parent can wait there while the other takes your child to Toon Town, It's a Small World, or the railroad which stops across the way.
+that it’s about a 30-40 minute wait from the end of the first roped off line.
+So one parent can wait there while the other takes your child to Toon Town, It’s a Small World, or the railroad which stops across the way.

 You can take your own pictures here or have professional ones taken for around $30.